 This leads to more people willing to "listen" and learn from what you say on LinkedIn!
 They'll "stop by" your post update, video or article to engage with your content.
 They might agree with a "thumbs-up" and join in the conversation by commenting with their feedback.

-Research studies demonstrates that political candidates who look more competent than their rivals are more likely to win elections.
+Research studies demonstrate that political candidates who look more competent than their rivals are more likely to win elections.

 Trust comes intuitively when you look sharp and competent.
 You don't have an uphill struggle proving the value of your words.
 The value of your words go up especially during the initial interactions.